DevExpress/dotnet-eud/interface-elements-for-web/articles/grid/filtering/filtering-grid-data.md

 **Search Panel**

-The [Search Panel](search-panel.md) enables you to filter data and highlight search results.
+Use the [Search Panel](search-panel.md) to filter data and highlight search results.

 **Filter Builder**

-The [Filter Builder](creating-complex-filter-criteria-with-the-filter-control.md) enables you to create complex filter criteria.
+Use the [Filter Builder](creating-complex-filter-criteria-with-the-filter-control.md) to create complex filter criteria.

 **Customization Dialog**

-The [customization dialog](../customization-dialog/filtering-page.md) enables you to filter grid data by entering filter criteria.
+Use the [customization dialog](../customization-dialog/filtering-page.md) to filter grid data by entering filter criteria.